maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 Thus, for an all-between design, `07_Assumption_Tests` is followed immediately by `08_Cell_Shapiro`; there is no unused worksheet number.
 For within/mixed designs, `08_Sphericity_Tests` is present and the downstream sheets shift by one position.

-The adjusted-p column names are method-specific.
-For example, the defaults produce `Bonferroni_Adjusted_p` in post-hoc/contrast sheets and `BH_Adjusted_p` in `Correlation_Results`; changing the settings to Holm or BY produces `Holm_Adjusted_p` or `BY_Adjusted_p` respectively.
-Their significance columns and right-side definitions change at the same time. `P_Adjustment_Method` records the human-readable method actually used.

 Each worksheet includes a right-side section describing only the columns actually present in that design-specific output.
 Column order follows a common hierarchy:

 1. outcome/variable identifiers and categories;